EmanuelCisneros/Chatterbot/README.md

 # Chatterbot
-Chatterbot who learning for myself in C++
+Chatterbot who learning for himself in C++